software-students-fall2024/1-specification-naj/README.md

 ## Product Vision Statement

-This Project Tracker App is designed to enhance collaboration and efficiency by providing tools for task allocation, real-time progress tracking, personalized to-do lists and team meeting arrangement.
-Whether you're managing a project, organizing an event, or working on group assignments, this app helps streamline workflows and keep everyone on the same page.
+This Project Tracker App is an intelligent task management tool that divides tasks, assigns them based on team skill sets and workload, tracks progress visually, and provides personalized to-do lists for clear accountability and efficient project completion.

 ## User Requirements